Victoria Falls: Effects of climate change

 In February 2020, National Geographic highlighted the threat to the falls from extreme weather conditions.
 Rising temperatures make the region hotter and drier.
 There is substantial water flow variability from year to year, with a significant drop in the general trend of water flow in September, October, November and December.
 This is particularly pronounced in drought years, which are becoming more frequent and intense.
 Such occurrences have affected the aesthetics of the waterfalls, and there are fears that Victoria Falls might join other World Heritage sites categorised as last-chance destinations.

 Recognition of the risks to the falls has sparked great debate among those in the tourism industry in both Zambia and Zimbabwe.
-While it has already had a negative impact on tourism, many experts in the region dismiss the story as ill-researched and irresponsible journalism.
-They do not deny climate change and the impact it is having on the amount of water that cascades over the falls, but they argue the narrative is incomplete.